The 3 Stocks on the MFM Team's Radar This Week

 ADVERTISEMENT

-Chris Hill: Time to get to the stocks on our radar.
+Chris Hill: Time to get to the stocks on our radar this week.
 Our man behind the glass, Steve Broido, will hit you with a question.
-Ron Gross, what are you looking at?
+Simon Erickson, you're up first.
+What are you looking at?

-Ron Gross: I got a recent Total Income recommendation for Steve, it's National Grid, NGG.
-It's a London-based company, but its ADR trades here on the New York Exchange.
-They own and operate regulated electric and gas distribution networks both in the U.S. and the U.K. Transmission business is kind of like a toll booth, which is a nice business, very consistent cash flow streams, which makes it a really great stock from a dividend perspective, 4.4% yield.
-That should be a pretty safe dividend.
-Just sold their U.K. debt gas distribution business, special dividend-ed, if that's a word --
+Simon Erickson: Chris, this is early research for me, so buyer beware on this one, but I'm looking at HDFC Bank.
+The ticker is HDB, that's for the American depositary receipts.
+This is an India-based bank.
+The reason that it's interesting to me is, last November, India has really been trying to cut down on corruption, so what they're doing is invalidating their paper currency, they're trying to pull people into digital banks.
+That's going to take a lot of costs out of transactions and boost the transaction volumes, I think, for banks like HDFC.
+I think this could be a big opportunity for that company.

 Hill: Steve?

-Hill: Three different businesses, Steve.
-You have one you want to add to your watch list?
+Hill: Steve, do you have a stock you want to add to your watch list?

-Broido: I might look at Nike just so I can understand their relationship with Apple better.

-Chris Hill owns shares of Walt Disney and Under Armour Class C. Jason Moser owns shares of Apple, Nike, Under Armour Class C, Under Armour Class A, and Walt Disney.
-Matthew Argersinger owns shares of Apple, Under Armour Class C, and Walt Disney.
-Matthew Argersinger has the following options: long January 2019 $45 calls on Nike and short July 2017 $17.5 puts on Under Armour Class C. Ron Gross owns shares of Apple, Nike, and Walt Disney.
-Steve Broido owns shares of Apple, National Grid, and Walt Disney.
-The Motley Fool owns shares of and recommends Apple, National Grid, Nike, and Walt Disney.
+Chris Hill owns shares of AMZN, EBAY, and SBUX.
+David Kretzmann owns shares of AMZN, ETSY, Stamps.com, and SBUX.
+Jeff Fischer owns shares of AMZN and SBUX.
+Simon Erickson owns shares of AMZN and SBUX.
+Steve Broido owns shares of AMZN.
+The Motley Fool owns shares of and recommends AMZN, EBAY, ETSY, and SBUX.
+The Motley Fool recommends FDX and Stamps.com.
 The Motley Fool has a disclosure policy.